oney/hook-is-all-you-need/README.md

 2. Context providers must be in the correct order; otherwise, the context can't be found.

-# HIAYN Dependency Injection
+## HIAYN Dependency Injection

-The HIAYN library provides a much handier way to solve the above issues with minimal APIs.
+HIAYN library provides a much handier way to solve the above issues with minimal APIs.
 Yes, I promised there wouldn't be new APIs.
 Think of this more as syntax sugar rather than new APIs.
 Underneath, it's almost the same as writing it by hand.

 Let's say we have 3 custom hooks: `useApi` uses the context of `useHttp`, and `useTodos` uses `useApi`.